Looking to hire an IT Manager?

 The IT Manager position requires a number of skills including:

-- Leadership – Successful experience leading a technical teams in a project driven environment.
+- Leadership – Successful experience leading technical teams in a project-driven environment.

 - Optimization – A demonstrated ability to optimize staff and IT resources while maintaining the highest service availability.

 - Standardization – Proven experience turning complex environments into standard, highly available, and scalable infrastructure.

 - Automation – Proven knowledge and skills including strong language skills and the ability to see and think in a service mindset required to leverage automation.